Voluntary administration: A guide for employees

 - right to request information

-- queries and complaints
+- questions and complaints

-Employees should also read Information Sheet 74 Voluntary administration: A guide for creditors (INFO 74).
+If you are an employee, you should also read Information Sheet 74 Voluntary administration: A guide for creditors (INFO 74).

-You are likely to be classified as an employee if you are:
+You are an employee if you are:

 - paid a salary, wages or commission.